Attention NAE Members

-Monday, June 20, NAE observed Juneteenth, the oldest-known celebration commemorating the end of slavery in the United States and now an official national holiday.
+On Monday, June 19, NAE observed Junetenth, the oldest-known celebration commemorating the end of slavery in the United States and now an official national holiday.

 Juneteenth commemorates June 19, 1865, when Union Major General Gordon Granger proclaimed freedom for more than 250,000 enslaved African Americans in Galveston, Texas, the last confederate state with institutional slavery.
 It was two years after President Lincoln signed the Emancipation Proclamation.
 More about Juneteenth’s history can be found on the Smithsonian’s site here.

 As President Biden acknowledged in his proclamation establishing the Juneteenth Day of Observance, “Juneteenth is a day of profound weight and power.”